 Why did Flex join the Science Based Target initiative (SBTi)?
 How does this help me as a Flex customer?

 Businesses can play a vital role in global decarbonization.
 Flex is committed to doing its part as sustainability is core to our vision to be the world’s most trusted manufacturing partner.
 By joining SBTi, we can reduce our carbon emissions aligned with climate science.
-As outlined in the Paris Agreement, global warming must not exceed 1.5°C above pre-industrial temperatures to limit the worst impacts of climate change.2 To achieve this, GHG emissions must halve by 2030 and drop to net zero by 2050.
+As outlined in the Paris Agreement, global warming must not exceed 1.5°C above pre-industrial temperatures to limit the worst impacts of climate change.

 Flex joined SBTi in 2021 to gain guidance on science-based targets including how much and how quickly we need to reduce our GHG emissions.
 As an independent third party that validates the targets proposed by businesses, SBTi works with more than 1,000 companies globally on their emission goals.
 We trust SBTi to use the most current science to help Flex align our strategies with the goals of the Paris Agreement.

 Establishing science-based targets to reduce GHG emissions helps companies meet growing expectations from investors, customers, suppliers, employees, and other stakeholders to operate sustainably.
-As stated in our 2021 sustainability report, we aim to cut our scope 1 and 2 emissions by 50 percent from 2019 levels by 2030.
+We aim to cut our scope 1 and 2 emissions by 50 percent from 2019 levels by 2030 as a stepping stone to our long-term goal of reaching net zero by 2040.

 Can Flex achieve an X percent reduction in its GHG emissions?